 It is recommended to install the chrony NTP client on both robots and desktops in order to keep their time synchronized.
 By default, robots do ship with chrony installed, but did not initially.
 To install chrony in Ubuntu on an older robot:

-> sudo apt-get update > sudo apt-get install chrony
+> sudo apt update > sudo apt install chrony

-Fetch and Freight use upstart to start and manage various services on the robot.
-The following upstart services start when the robot is booted:
+Fetch and Freight use systemd to start and manage various services on the robot.
+The following systemd services (aka ‘units’) start when the robot is booted:

 starts robot drivers, requires roscore